This page is actually a collection of articles – all written by me

 even ten times a second.
 Later, the complete log is imported in the

-which generates statistical (time series) data diagrams as shown below.
+(time series) data diagrams as shown above and below.

 From this program, the 3D location data are exported in